felixgborrego/lib-spark-manager/README.md

 ## Compile

-It's not in any central repository yet so you'll need to compile and install this lib on your own before use it.
+It's a work in progress and it's not in any central repository yet so you'll need to compile and install this lib on your own before use it.

 sbt publish-local